 Why do some people still believe it?

 Psychologists and researchers consider episodes of predictive programming as coincidences or probable scenarios based on real research.
-It is not difficult to imagine different things, from a killer virus to a kamikaze plane: conspiracy theorists argue that the fictional work is actually a "prophecy".
-A phenomenon called "hindsight bias”Could explain everything: it is the propensity to perceive events as more predictable than they really are, and it is a typical psychological mechanism.
+It is not difficult to imagine several things, from a killer virus to a kamikaze plane: conspiracy theorists argue that the fictional work is actually a "prophecy".
+A phenomenon called "hindsight bias"could explain everything: it is the propensity to perceive events as more predictable than they really are, and it is a typical psychological mechanism.

 Another cause that may have produced the theory of predictive programming may derive from another propensity, the so-called one framing bias.
 Many people come to believe conspiracy theories by listening to, reading or watching influencers or media personalities they trust because they look familiar, not because they are proven to be true.
 If those same ideas were presented in a different way or by someone they don't trust, they would come to entirely different conclusions.

 Another cause yet?
 The emotional version of the pareidolia, the propensity to see patterns within random information.
 A bit like when you see the face of Jesus on a toast, or a cloud looks like a bunny.